CentaurusInfra/arktos/CONTRIBUTING.md

 - Make commits of logical units.
 - Make sure commit messages are in the proper format (see below).
 - Push changes in a topic branch to a personal fork of the repository.
-- Submit a pull request to [Alkaid](https://github.com/futurewei-cloud/alkaid).
+- Submit a pull request to [Arktos](https://github.com/futurewei-cloud/arktos).
 - The PR must receive an approval from two team members including at least one maintainer.

 ## Creating Pull Requests

 Pull requests are often called simply "PR".
-Alkaid generally follows the standard [github pull request](https://help.github.com/articles/about-pull-requests/) process.
+Arktos generally follows the standard [github pull request](https://help.github.com/articles/about-pull-requests/) process.
 To submit a proposed change, please develop the code/fix and add new test cases.
 After that, run these local verifications before submitting pull request to predict the pass or fail of continuous integration.